KrYP70N/HTML/README.md

 | `<p>`            | used to define paragraphs of text |
 | `<h1>` to `<h6>` | Heading elements used to define headings of varying levels of importance, with `<h1>` being the highest and `<h6>` being the lowest. |
 | `<span>`         | Generic inline container used to apply styling or scripting to a specific section of text. |

+## Assignment: Text and Formatting in HTML

+> Objective:
+The objective of this assignment is to familiarize students with basic text elements and formatting techniques in HTML.

+> Instructions:

+### Create a new HTML document named "text_formatting_assignment.html".

+Inside the <body> tag, complete the following tasks:

+a.)
+Create a heading with the text "Text and Formatting in HTML Assignment".

+b.)
+Create a paragraph with the following text:
+"In this assignment, you will demonstrate your understanding of basic text elements and formatting in HTML.
+Use appropriate HTML tags to achieve the desired formatting for each task."

+c.)
+Create the following sections with appropriate headings:

+Section 1: Basic Text Elements
+Section 2: Text Formatting
+Section 3: Lists and Links

+d.)
+For each section, complete the following tasks:

+Include a heading with the section title.
+Use appropriate HTML tags to format the text according to the provided instructions.

+e.)
+Save the HTML document and ensure that it displays correctly in a web browser.

+> Tasks for Each Section:

+### Section 1: Basic Text Elements

+- Create a subheading with the text "Basic Text Elements".
+- Create a paragraph with the following text:
+`"HTML provides several basic text elements for structuring content.
+These include headings, paragraphs, and line breaks."`
+- Use appropriate HTML tags to create the following text elements:
+- Heading 1 (H1): "Heading 1 Example"
+- Paragraph: `"This is a paragraph example."`
+- Line Break: Ensure there is a line break between the paragraph and the next element.

+### Section 2: Text Formatting

+- Create a subheading with the text "Text Formatting".
+- Create a paragraph with the following text:
+`HTML offers various text formatting options to enhance readability and visual appeal.`
+- Use appropriate HTML tags to apply the following formatting to the text:
+- Bold: Make the word `HTML` bold.
+- Italic: Make the word `formatting` italicized.
+- Underline: Underline the word `options`.